ABREY, Lloyd Nelson (Rev)

-He is survived by his loving wife Eileen, sister Maurene Harris, sons Owen (Nadine), Brian (Zofia), Robin (Wendy), Kevin (Jodi), and Darren (Beckie); grandchildren: Owen Junior, Amanda, Joshua, Jordan, Rachel, Hayley, Matthew, Claire, Madeline, Benjamin, and Callum; and great-granddaughter, Colbie.
+He is survived by his loving wife Eileen, sister Maurene Harris, sons Owen (Nadine), Brian (Zofia), Robin (Wendy), Kevin (Jodi), and Darren (Becky); grandchildren: Owen Junior, Amanda, Joshua, Jordan, Rachel, Hayley, Matthew, Claire, Madelin, Benjamin, and Callum; and great-granddaughter, Colbie.

 Lloyd was born to Harold and Isabelle Abrey on August 12, 1936, in Grandview, Manitoba.
 Shortly thereafter that summer, as an infant, a storm passed over their home, lightning struck the chimney of the pot belly stove and went through the baby carriage.
 Lloyd miraculously hung onto life as his parents held his limp body.

 At the age of five, his mother had a deathbed vision of heaven and passed away from an illness.
 Her final words were that “Heaven was a beautiful place and whatever you do, take time to be holy”.
 With no one else at home to look after them, Lloyd and his younger brother Jerry went to the fields to farm with their dad.
 A few years later his dad remarried and their new mother took very good care of them.
 He even got a new sister, Maurene.